On the chain of commuting operators on Banach spaces: Non-Lomonosov shifts of chain 3

-for some scalars $(w_n)_{n=1}^\infty$.
-According to Lemma \ref{similarChainPreserved}, $M_z$ is of the same chain as $T$.
-We know from Theorem \ref{Chain4Main} that $T$ is of chain $3$, hence so is $M_z$.
-Since we also know $M_z$ is non-Lomonosov, $3$ is the minimal chain of this operator. \end{proof}
+\begin{proof}[Proof of Theorem \ref{non-LomonosovChain3}] By Proposition \ref{UnitaryEquivalence}, $M_z$ is unitary equivalent (thus in particular similar) to a weighted shift $T\in \mathcal{L}(\ell_2)$.
+As a consequence of Lemma \ref{similarChainPreserved}, $M_z$ is of the same chain as $T$.
+From Proposition \ref{Chain4Main}, it follows that $T$ is of chain $3$, hence so is $M_z$.
+In particular, if $\beta$ is chosen in such a way that $M_z$ is a non-Lomonosov operator, we conclude that $3$ is the minimal chain of $M_z$. \end{proof}